gtroshin/gtroshin/README.md

 ### Hi there 👋

-I am a Software Engineer, working with Automation and QA, currently @king.
+I am a Software Engineer, working with Automation and QA, currently at PayPal.